What is Manipulation?

 17-Constant Judging:

-Manipulative people are not known for hiding their true intentions behind humor or good fun.
-Instead, they tend to be very upfront about their tendency to judge, ridicule, and dismiss others, often with the goal of making them feel inadequate.
-They focus on negative aspects and do not typically provide constructive solutions.
+Manipulative people don’t hide their true intentions behind humor or fun.
+Instead, they are often very direct in their judgment, ridicule, and dismissal of others, aiming to make them feel inadequate.
+They focus on the negative and usually don’t offer constructive solutions.

 18-Giving You Little or No Time to Decide:

-Manipulative people apply pressure to their victims, forcing them to make a decision before they are properly prepared.
+Manipulative people apply pressure to their victims, forcing them to decide before they are properly prepared.
 This type of manipulation is hoped to create tension and control, with the hope that the victim will eventually give in to the manipulator’s demands.